 golf club de lyon, Sangliers - 16 POINTS

-There are some courses which I really look forward to playing again.
-Not because they are world beaters, or because I know my Twitter feed will light up at the mention but rather because I know I will have a great game and happy day there.
+There are some courses I really look forward to playing again.
+Not because they are world beaters, or because I know my Twitter feed will light up at the mention of them, but because I know I will have a great game and a happy day there.
 The Golf Club de Lyon is such a place.

-When I lived in Geneva we would make the couple of hours drive to the 36 hole complex some 30km east of Lyon.
+When I lived in Geneva, we would often drive the couple of hours to the 36 hole complex, 30km east of Lyon.
 The course is found down a small road in the village of Villette d'Anthon - turn left at the only traffic lights in town.

 There is plenty to keep you occupied when you get to the club.
-There is an 8 hole practice course and a good sized practice range as well as chipping area and putting green.
-They have put plenty of thought into how to make this a place to spend plenty of time working on your came.
-The clubhouse has a very nice restaurant which opens early and closes late and the staff are always very pleasant and happy to accommodate - not the French stereotype that many may have in mind!
+There is an 8 hole practice course and a good-sized practice range, as well as a chipping area and putting green.
+They have put plenty of thought into how to make this a place to spend plenty of time working on your game.
+The clubhouse has a very nice restaurant which opens early and closes late and the staff are always very pleasant and happy to accommodate - not the French stereotype that some may have in mind!

 There are two 18 hole courses to keep you occupied.
 Les Brocards is the second course, and is probably a solid 15 on the scoring scale.
 This was actually the original course in Lyons - host to the 1979 French Open and then the 'Open de Lyon' on the European Tour from 1992-94.
-Even back then the winning scores were over 20 under par and Les Brocards can't cope with how technology has moved on.
-Having said that, it is a course where you have to be on your game as it is a course you need to plot your away around with a lot of doglegs and good variety in the hole lengths.
+Even back then, the winning scores were more than 20 under par and Les Brocards couldn't cope with how technology has moved on.
+Having said that, it is a course where you have to be on your game as you need to plot your away around a lot of doglegs and there is good variety in hole lengths.

-In 1991, the Golf Club de Lyon open the second course, but one designed to be know as the premier course on the property - Les Sangliers.
-Sangliers is the French for wild boar and this land is their stomping ground, greenkeepers in the area have a challenge to keep them away from the course as they can cause real damage to the turf when they attack.
+In 1991, the Golf Club de Lyon open the second course, but one designed to be known as the premier course on the property - Les Sangliers.
+Sangliers is the French for 'wild boar' and this land is their stomping ground - greenkeepers in the area have a challenge keeping them away from the course as they can cause real damage to the turf.

-Anyway, to the course itself.
-It's enough warning to say that water comes into play on half of the holes on the course - so do bring plenty of balls.
-There are a few carries from the tee but on many holes the water runs parallel to the fairway and in front of the green, leading to several perilous approach shots in.
+As to the course itself, it is important to say that water comes into play on half of the holes - so do bring plenty of balls.
+There are a few carries from the tee, but on many holes the water runs parallel to the fairway and in front of the green, leading to several perilous approach shots.

-The first few holes break you in relatively gently but you get a taste for things to come at the par 5 5th, where anything short and right will get you wet, this just acts as a warm-up to the 6th where anything short at all leaves you wet.
-After returning to the clubhouse after 9 the back 9 is probably the more wooded of the two with some tighter holes but still water in play at times, not more spectacularly than at the par 3 14th.
-The pros may not take any notice of the water from the tee but believe me the mid-handicap amateur does!
+The first few holes break you in relatively gently but you get a taste for things to come at the par 5 5th, where anything short and right will get you wet.
+This is just a warm-up for the 6th where anything short at all leaves you in the water.
+After returning to the clubhouse after 9, the back 9 is probably the more wooded of the two, with some tighter holes but still water in play at times, no more spectacularly than at the par 3 14th.
+The pros may not take any notice of the water from the tee but, believe me, the mid-handicap amateur does!

 You get the impression that this is a club where the management really care about the quality of the experience.
 The website is excellent, with good walkthroughs of the holes (in English and French); they have made numerous changes to the course over the years increasing the sizes of some of the greens and you can't help but think this is a course that is going to keep getting better.